The Odysseus project is a long-life, low-cost nickel sulphide redevelopment project in Western Australia. Discovered in 2010, Odysseus is among…

 Petra increased the production to two million carats (Mct) of diamonds a year from 1.5Mct, by 2018.
 The increase in production was possible through tailings and underground production.

 Geology and reserves of diamond mine near Kimberley

 Finsch is a classic diamondiferous kimberlite pipe, which has a surface expression of around 17.9ha.
 The country rocks consist of banded ironstones overlying dolomites and limestones, the pipe itself consisting of weathered kimberlite (yellow ground) to a depth of around 100m with unweathered material (blue ground) beneath.

-12t-capacity LHDs dump broken ore into Finsch’s eight ore passes, each of which has a capacity of 10,000t.
-MMD sizers reduce the kimberlite to –300mm for transport to the shafts and hoisting to surface.
+Load, haul and dump machines (LHDs) with a 12t capacity dump broken ore into Finsch’s eight ore passes, each of which has a capacity of 10,000t.
+MMD sizers reduce the kimberlite to 300mm for transport to the shafts and hoisting to surface.
 In November 2005, Finsch started using an automated ore-transport system underground, costing $18.5m to install.

-Centred on a specially built, high-speed, high-strength concrete road, 630m below surface, this marked a world first for underground mining in relation to fully automated trucking.
+Centred on a specially built, high-speed, high-strength concrete road, 630m below the surface, this marked a world-first for underground mining in relation to fully automated trucking.

 To enhance the diamond recovery rate, an upgrade to the Finsch treatment plant was completed in July 2008.
 The $77.1m (R630m) upgrade has increased throughput capacity by 1.4Mtpa.